-A year after pledging to expand its fleet of electric vehicles in its last-mile operations, Flipkart has announced that it will transition 100% of its logistics fleet to electric vehicles by 2030, demonstrating a commitment to long-term sustainability across its e-commerce value chain.
-Not only does this conscientious decision make Flipkart the first e-commerce organization in India to introduce electric mobility for deliveries at scale, it is the first e-commerce marketplace in India to join The Climate Group’s EV100 initiative.
+In 2020, a year after pledging to expand its fleet of electric vehicles in its last-mile operations, Flipkart announced that it will transition 100% of its logistics fleet to electric vehicles by 2030, demonstrating a commitment to long-term sustainability across its e-commerce value chain.
+Not only did this conscientious decision make Flipkart the first e-commerce organization in India to introduce electric mobility for deliveries at scale, it became the first e-commerce marketplace in India to join The Climate Group’s EV100 initiative.
 EV100, a global electric mobility initiative by The Climate Group, brings together forward-looking organizations committed to accelerating the transition to electric vehicles (EVs) and making electric mobility the status quo by 2030.

 Like the story?
 Listen to the accompanying podcast here:

-To deploy this commitment to long-term sustainability on ground, Flipkart will execute a phased integration of electric vehicles into its fleet, install charging infrastructure close to 1,400 supply chain premises, conduct awareness programs, and incentivize delivery executives towards the use of electric vehicles as a viable mobility solution.
+To deploy this commitment to long-term sustainability on ground, Flipkart is continuing to execute a phased integration of electric vehicles into its fleet, influencing service providers to install staff charging near its 1400+ last-mile hubs, conducting awareness programs, and incentivizing delivery executives towards the use of electric vehicles as a viable mobility solution.